 U.S. returns stolen Picasso to Paris

-The U.S. government has formally returned a painting by Pablo Picasso valued at $15 million that had been stolen from a Paris museum more than a decade ago and seized by immigration officials late last year in New Jersey.
+The U.S. government has returned a painting by Pablo Picasso.
+It is valued at $15 million.
+It had been stolen from a Paris museum.
+That was more than 10 years ago.
+The painting was seized by immigration officials late last year.
+They located it in New Jersey.

-During a ceremony at the French Embassy, Sarah Saldaña, director of Immigration and Customs Enforcement, repatriated the abstract artwork, titled "La Coiffeuse" or "The Hairdresser."
-It was signed over to Frédéric Doré, the Embassy of France's deputy chief of mission.
+A ceremony was held at the French Embassy.
+The embassy is in Washington, DC.
+Sarah Saldaña returned the artwork at the ceremony.
+She is the director of Immigration and Customs Enforcement.
+The painting is titled "La Coiffeuse" or "The Hairdresser."
+It was signed over to Frédéric Doré.
+He is the Embassy of France's deputy chief of mission.

 "There's a tremendous feeling of accomplishment when we return a piece of art like this," Saldaña said.

-The painting was on its way from Belgium to the New York borough of Queens when it was identified and seized in Newark, New Jersey.
+The painting was on its way from Belgium to the New York borough of Queens.
+That is when it was identified and seized in Newark, New Jersey.

-Kelly Currie, acting U.S. attorney for the Eastern District of New York, said the package aroused suspicion because it was heading for a climate-controlled storage facility - a peculiar destination for a package carrying French words suggesting it contained a $37 Christmas gift.
+Kelly Currie is the acting U.S. attorney for the Eastern District of New York.
+She said the package was suspicious.
+That is because it was heading for a climate-controlled storage facility.
+It was a strange destination for a package carrying French words saying it held a $37 Christmas gift.

 Currie said the speed with which government agencies handled the case was "unprecedented."

-"The United States is not an easy market for black-market smuggling of art and antiquities," he said.
+"The United States is not an easy market for smuggling of art and antiquities," he said.

-Details of who sent the package and how the painting was stolen weren't provided and the investigation continues.
+Details of who sent the package were not given.
+How the painting was stolen also was not told.
+The investigation continues.
 Currie said no arrests have been made.

-Picasso painted "La Coiffeuse" in 1911.
-The brownish Cubist painting, which is no bigger than a pizza box, sat on a tan easel wrapped in plastic and situated behind a burgundy rope for the duration of the event.
+Picasso is considered one of the greatest artists.
+He painted "La Coiffeuse" in 1911.
+It is a brownish Cubist painting.
+It is no bigger than a pizza box.
+It was on a tan easel wrapped in plastic and sat behind a burgundy rope for the whole event.

-In November 2001, officials at the National Museum of Modern Art in Paris discovered the artwork was missing from storage when they went to retrieve it in preparation for an exhibition in India.
+Officials at the National Museum of Modern Art in Paris found out the artwork was missing from storage.
+That was In November 2001.
+They had gone to get it for a show in India.

-Officials gave no indication when the painting will be returned to the museum and said it had endured minor damages and would have to be restored.
+Officials gave no hint when the painting will be returned to the museum.
+The painting has some minor damage.
+It will have to be fixed.

 CRITICAL THINKING QUESTION